Construction Projects - Fort Collins - Loveland Water District

 The CIP includes a variety of construction projects such as the installation of new pipelines, maintenance and repair of water infrastructure such as pipelines and pump stations, and the construction of new storage facilities.
 These projects are crucial for ensuring access to clean and safe water, improving water infrastructure and meeting growing demands.

 The Zone 5 Project is a multi-phase project stretching approximately 8 miles across the City of Fort Collins.
 Existing FCLWD infrastructure is undersized for current and future flow needs, resulting in dependence on pump stations and alternative water delivery sources.
 The Zone 5 project will increase hydraulic capacity and improve overall system performance and reliability.
 The completion of this project is critical to continue to deliver reliable and affordable water to our customers.
-During phase 1 of the project we will be installing a 24″ water line along Manhattan Ave. and Troutman Pkwy.
+During phase 3 of the project, we will be installing a 24″ water line across Harmony Road at Boardwalk Drive.
+This is in collaboration and ahead of multiple City Projects along the Harmony Corridor.

 It is not expected that water services will be interrupted as part of construction.
 If an interruption is necessary, residents will be notified via a door hanger 24 hours in advance.